NicoHadas/CiliaTracks/README.md

 * **Standardized Image Generation for CNNs:** Produce normalized trajectory images suitable as direct input for our Convolutional Neural Network (CNN) model.

 * **Direct PCD Classification:** Make predictions on whether a sample is from a healthy control or a PCD patient using two pre-trained models: an XGBoost model for feature-based classification and a CNN for image-based classification.

+* **Automated Fiji ImageJ Script:** This repostiory contains a Jython script that automates the entire particle tracking analysis workflow
 ---